Atascadero in San Luis Obispo County, California — The American West (Pacific Coastal)

 Erected 2013 by The Military Order of the World Wars.

 Location.
 35° 29.26′ N, 120° 39.93′ W. Marker is in Atascadero, California, in San Luis Obispo County.
 Marker can be reached from El Camino Real near Mercedes Avenue (California Route 41), on the right when traveling north.
+The building complex is at the corner of Hwy 41 and El Camino Real.
 Touch for map.
-The building complex is at the corner of Hwy 41 and El Camino Real.
 Marker is in this post office area: Atascadero CA 93422, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Sunken Gardens (approx. 0.2 miles away); Atascadero Administration Building (approx. 0.2 miles away); Carlton Hotel (approx. 0.3 miles away); Faces of Freedom Veterans Memorial (approx. 1.4 miles away); First Presbyterian Church (approx. 4.8 miles away); Templeton Carriage Works (approx. 4.8 miles away); Museum Property / Horstman House (approx. 4.9 miles away); In Memoriam (approx. 4.9 miles away).
 Touch for a list and map of all markers in Atascadero.

-More about this marker.
+More about this monument.
 The marker is across the driveway from the lobby of the Galaxy Theater

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 12, 2013, by James King of San Miguel, California.
-This page has been viewed 428 times since then and 23 times this year.
+This page was last revised on October 22, 2020.
+It was originally submitted on August 12, 2013, by James King of San Miguel, California.
+This page has been viewed 500 times since then and 40 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 13, 2013, by James King of San Miguel, California. • Syd Whittle was the editor who published this page.